diggerio/digger.io/README.md

 PLEASE NOTE - this is massively alpha and not nearly finished.

-If you want to help - give me a buzz : )

-I promise I will write some help soon...

 ## example of running a digger from the browser
 This will need a digger express mounted server.